NHS Inductions and Recognitions

 The University of Maine at Fort Kent is the northernmost campus of the University of Maine System.
 It is the academic center for Acadian and Franco-American culture for the greater Fort Kent area and beyond.
 In addition, the diverse campus offers students a close-knit community experience with an international perspective.

-UMFK offers multiple degree paths that lead to associate, bachelor’s, and master’s degrees.
-For a complete program listing and more information, please visit umfk.edu.
+UMFK offers multiple degree paths, which lead to associate, bachelor, and master’s degrees.
+For a complete program listing and more information, please visit the UMFK website.

 FULL-TIME DEAN’S LIST